rohancragg/blog-notes/docs/misc/git-bash.md

 >
 > from: [Integrated Terminal](https://code.visualstudio.com/docs/editor/integrated-terminal)

-As [this StackOverflow answer](https://stackoverflow.com/a/40489824/5351) explains you can change the default integrated Terminal by updating the setting `terminal.integrated.shell.windows`.
+As [this StackOverflow answer](https://stackoverflow.com/a/40489824/5351) explains you can change the default integrated terminal by updating the setting `terminal.integrated.shell.windows`.

-I set mine to `C:/Program Files/Git/bin/bash.exe`
+For now, I set mine to `C:/Program Files/Git/bin/bash.exe`.

+!!! note
+    I probably won't keep this as a permanent change to my default integrated terminal, I've also been using the [Shell Launcher extension](https://marketplace.visualstudio.com/items?itemName=Tyriar.shell-launcher) to open up the v arious shells that I tend to use in VSCode)

 Now I can use `Ctrl-Shift-'` ( i.e. the default Key Binding to `workbennch.action.terminal.new` ) to open a new integrated terminal which will be running Git Bash and to which I can send commands from text editor windows, like this:

 ![Image](media/git-bash-vscode.png?raw=true)

-I also added a Terminal [Key Binding](https://code.visualstudio.com/docs/getstarted/keybindings) for the F8 key to be bound to  `workbench.action.terminal.runSelectedText` so that whilst editing a shell (`.sh`) file in the editor, I could easily send the selected commands to my active terminal in VSCode.
+I also added a Terminal [Key Binding](https://code.visualstudio.com/docs/getstarted/keybindings) for the F8 key to be bound to  `workbench.action.terminal.runSelectedText` so that whilst editing a shell (`.sh`) file in the editor, I can easily send the selected commands to my active terminal in VSCode.